-- Firewalls apply to a single VPC network, but are considered a global resource because packets can reach them from other networks.
+- Firewalls apply to a single VPC network and are considered a global resource because packets can reach them from other networks.

-- Routes allow you to create complex networking scenarios by letting you manage how traffic destined for a certain IP range should be routed, similar to how a router directs traffic within a local area network.
-Routes apply to VPC networks within a GCP project and are considered global resources.
+- Routes let you create complex networking scenarios.
+You can manage how traffic is routed for a specific IP range.
+Routes are similar to how a router directs traffic within a local area network.
+Routes apply to VPC networks within a Google Cloud project and are considered global resources.

 - Global operations

 Operations are a per-zone resource, a per-region resource, and a global resource.
 If you are performing an operation on a global resource, the operation is considered a global operation.
-For example, inserting an image would be considered a global operation, because images are a global resource.
+For example, inserting an image is considered a global operation because images are a global resource.

 Regional resources are accessible by any resources within the same region.
 For example, if you reserve a static external IP address in a specific region, that static external IP address can only be assigned to instances within that region.
 Each region also has one or more zones.
-You can see a list of available regions and zones on the Regions and Zones page.
+For a list of available regions and zones, see Regions and zones.

 Regional resources include:

 - The Addresses collection contains any regional static external IP addresses that you have reserved for your project.
-Static external IP addresses are a regional resource and can only be used by instances that are in the same region as the address, by regional forwarding rules for network load balancers, and for protocol forwarding.
+Static external IP addresses are a regional resource that are used by instances that are in the same region as the address, by regional forwarding rules for network load balancers, and for protocol forwarding.

 - Subnets regionally segment the network IP space into prefixes (subnets) and control which prefix an instance's internal IP address is allocated from.